 Dystonia and Parkinsonism

-The next phase of XDP usually begins 7-15 years after the onset of focal dystonia.
-During this phase, the patient has features of both generalized dystonia and parkinsonism.
-The parkinsonian features include bradykinesia (slowness of movements and reflexes), shuffling gait and rest tremor.
+The next phase of XDP usually begins 7-15 years after onset of focal dystonia.
+During this phase, the patient has features of both generalized dystonia as well as parkinsonism.

 Patient Referrals to the Mass General Dystonia Clinic